• Home

 It also has benefits for positive trends and shifts.
 Since PPC marketing is so competitive, you want to be the first account manager to detect keywords increasing in popularity or areas where costs are going down.

-Once upon a time, we used the yellow pages to find new businesses and encyclopedias to answer our most pressing questions.
+Once upon a time, we used the Yellow Pages to find new businesses and encyclopedias to answer our most pressing questions.
 Today, we use search engines, mainly Google.
-This is why SEO became a must for businesses.
+This is why SEO has become a must for businesses.

 Google Ads is an effective way to pay to be the top result for searches that pertain to your business, making it an excellent way to increase your website traffic and generate new leads and customers.